arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/tutorials/user-manual/content.md

 sudo qmicli -d /dev/cdc-wdm0 --dms-get-manufacturer
 ```

 Power management for the EC200A-EU module may require manual intervention, especially if ModemManager is disabled.
 You can power on the modem using a custom script that leverages the `gpiod` library.
-The script would include commands to set the GPIO pin high and then wait a few seconds for the modem to become available, for example:
+The script would include commands to set the GPIO pin high and then wait around 20 seconds for the modem to become available, for example:

 ```bash
 gpiod set-value <gpio-pin> 1